coleifer/peewee/docs/peewee/api.rst

     database driver understands.

-.. py:function:: AsIs(value, converter=None)
+.. function:: AsIs(value, converter=None)

-    Represents a :py:class:`Value` that is treated as-is, and passed directly back to the database driver.
+    Represents a :class:`Value` that is treated as-is, and passed directly back to the database driver.
 This may be useful if you are using database extensions that accept native Python data-types and you do not wish Peewee to impose any handling of the values.